mbastola/machine-learning-in-python/Linear Regression/README.md

 ![png](output_13_1.png)

-** Use jointplot to create a 2D hex bin plot comparing Time on App and Length of Membership.**
+** jointplot to create a 2D hex bin plot comparing Time on App and Length of Membership.**